 Decisions regarding employee terminations will be made in accordance with requisite Board Policy and Administrative Rules.

 Dual credit students are subject to this Rule and its corresponding Guideline/Procedure.
 For purposes of this Rule a student is someone who is not currently enrolled but is registered for classes in the future, was previously enrolled and is able to enroll in the future, or withdraws any time after notification of the allegation.
-Students who also serve in the capacity of an employee of the College will be subject to the procedures determined by the Director, Compliance Office, to be most appropriate.
+Students who also serve in the capacity of an employee of the College will be subject to the procedures determined by the Director, Office of Equal Opportunity Compliance, to be most appropriate.

 In the case of dual credit or early college high school students, a Third Party may serve as the complainant when reporting on behalf of minor students.